HomeArticlesComparisonBMI vs Body Fat Percentage

 When to Use Body Fat Percentage

-• You are athletic or strength training.
+• You're athletic or strength training.
 BMI will routinely misclassify you.
 Body fat percentage is the only reliable measure.

 • Your BMI is normal but you feel metabolically unhealthy.
-If you have a normal BMI with high waist circumference, high blood glucose, or persistent fatigue, body fat measurement may reveal you are in the "normal weight obese" category.
+If you have a normal BMI with high waist circumference, high blood glucose, or persistent fatigue, body fat measurement may reveal you're in the "normal weight obese" category.

-• You are tracking body recomposition.
-If you are simultaneously building muscle and losing fat, your weight and BMI may stay flat while your body composition improves substantially.
-Body fat percentage shows this; BMI does not.
+• You're tracking body recomposition.
+If you're simultaneously building muscle and losing fat, your weight and BMI may stay flat while your body composition improves substantially.
+Body fat percentage shows this; BMI doesn't.

 • Accurate health risk assessment.
-For a genuine individual-level metabolic risk assessment, body fat percentage — particularly when combined with waist circumference — is a materially better predictor than BMI.
+For a genuine individual-level metabolic risk assessment, body fat percentage, particularly when combined with waist circumference, predicts materially better than BMI.

 Use the Body Fat Calculator for the U.S. Navy formula, which provides a reasonable estimate without any specialist equipment.